colinyjchung/darkdragons/content/playing.md

 Combat is always risky and dangerous.
 And in real life, fights are dirty.
 There is no "fairness".
 If you see a weakness, or cover, or a way to suprise or outnumber, take it.
 Your enemies would do the same to you if given the chance.

-They key here is to **work as a team**.
+The key here is to **work as a team**.
 Rushing recklessly into battle by yourself will nearly always result in sub-optimal results.